developmentseed/eoapi-k8s/docs/aws-eks.md

-# AWS EKS Cluster Walk-through
+# AWS EKS Cluster Walkthrough

-This walk-through uses `eksctl` and assumes you already have an AWS account, have the [eksctl prerequisites installed](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html) including `eksctl` and `helm`.
+This walkthrough uses `eksctl` and assumes you already have an AWS account, have the [eksctl prerequisites installed](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html) including `eksctl` and `helm`.
 After creating the cluster we'll walk through installing the following add-ons and controllers:

 * `aws-ebs-csi-driver`